card confirmed for STS 2 ...

 The Reddit thread reaction says everything.
 The top comment is simply: "Good - f*** that guy."
 Another player described Living Fog as "at least as dangerous as an elite," which is exactly the problem.
 Normal encounters shouldn't demand elite-level preparation.

-Doormaker, a notorious final boss, also received meaningful nerfs to both damage output and debuffs, making the fight "less oppressive" according to the patch notes.
+Doormaker, a notorious final boss, also received meaningful nerfs to both damage output and debuffs.
+The patch notes describe the fight as "less oppressive" now.
 A handful of standard enemies also had their HP trimmed slightly.

 Living Fog, finally less awful